MyMiniFactory/scan-the-world/src/pages/about/uses/index.md

       diversify our personal approach to art.
 As different individuals will have very different experiences and values within their own culture, this network provides a safe space for culture to be shared and discovered, no matter where in the world it comes from.
-    src: /assets/profile-default.jpg
+    useImage: /static/assets/profile-default.jpg
     title: Cultural heritage
   - intro: >-
       What does a museum’s collection, a public sculpture or even a building